ianpetrarca/hicetnunc_api_guide/README.md

 - [Better Call Dev API](https://better-call.dev/)
 - [Tezos Block Explorer](http://tzkt.io/)

+To get data from the above APIs we must send a REST GET message to their public API endpoint URLs.
+This can be done using Node.js and the [Axios](https://www.npmjs.com/package/axios) library.

 # Code Examples
 View more in depth documentation inside of each example's folder: